theramiyer/blog/_posts/2019/2019-12-18-the-caa-is-not-about-throwing-out-people.md

 - TOC
 {:toc}

 Buckle up for the ride.
 This is interesting.
-Really interesting.

 ## Citizens of India